Yusheng-Hu/Position-Pro-Algorithm/README.md

-## PositionPure: Iterative Permutation Generation
+## 🚀 Full Permutation generation: Iterative Permutation Generation

 The **PositionPure** algorithm is a high-performance, iterative approach to generating all permutations of a set.
 By utilizing an iterative state machine rather than traditional recursion, it significantly reduces function call overhead and optimizes CPU branch prediction efficiency.